 - 1. Participation (10% of class grade, 40 points) This consists of active and meaningful participation in class.
 Participation includes participating in discussions, coming prepared with questions, and being an active member of class activities.
-We understand that not everyone is equally comfortable speaking up in class, however it is important that each student find ways to participate. - Individual Assignments (25% of class grade, 5% each, 20 points each) There are five assignments over the course of the semester (additional details are provided below).
+We understand that not everyone is equally comfortable speaking up in class, however it is important that each student find ways to participate. - Individual Assignments (25 % of class grade; 2 assignments are 2.5% each; 4 assignments are 5% each) There are six assignments over the course of the semester (additional details are provided below).
 More detailed instruction and expectations will be provided for each assignment.
-Students' assignments should be posted to Blackboard by midnight on the Friday of the week they are listed on the syllabus. - 3.
+Students' assignments should be posted to Canvas by midnight on the due date listed on the syllabus. - 3.
 Exams (40% of class grade, 80 points each) The exams will consist of multiple-choice and short answer questions that will ask students to apply concepts from lectures and readings that have been discussed to that point in the semester. - 4.
 Research Project and Presentation (25% of class grade, 100 points) This assignment will ask students to individually research a communication technology and prepare a class presentation to share findings.